chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 ### 9. Adding a Car

 We retrieved cars from the database, but what about adding a new one?
-We will be using the POST web service to signal creatation of a new car in the database.
+We will be using the POST web service to signal creation of a new car in the database.
 To do this, let's add this below the `Get a single car` route:

 ```